AndrewJBateman/Angular-app-maps/README.md

 * IPAPI API used to get ip and location data etc. in json format.
 * Angular Google Maps used to accurately show user location on a map using the lat and longitude from IPAPI API.
-* Updated to latest Angular 9 version with all dependency conflicts resolved.
+* Updated to latest Angular 10 version with all dependency conflicts resolved.

 ## :clipboard: Status & To-Do List

 * Status: Working.
-All dependencies updated. @agm/core dep removed
+All dependencies updated.
-* To-Do: add functionality  - present data using Angular form cards and add commenting.
+* To-Do: nothing

 ## :clap: Inspiration